 Betting The Moneyline In Tennis

-This is the most simplistic and common way to bet on tennis.
+The is the most simplistic and common way to bet on tennis is the moneyline bet.
 You bet on which player will win a given match.
 It doesn’t matter how quickly or convincingly they win; all they have to do is beat their opponent for you to cash your ticket.
 That sounds easy enough, right?

 The sportsbook will compile a number of different factors to appropriately price how often they believe one player will beat his or her opponent in a match.
 Derived from that exercise is the moneyline associated with each player.

 If the sportsbook makes Serena Williams a -130 favorite over her sister Venus (+110), you would have to pay $130 to win $100 if she is able to beat her.
 However, if you think Venus can pull the upset on her younger sister, you could risk $100 to win $110.
 In this scenario, Serena has a 56.5% implied chance of winning, while Venus has a 52.4% implied chance.
-For a primer on why these two numbers add up to more than 100%, watch this video.
+For a primer on why these two numbers add up to more than 100%, check out our hold calculator.
 If you noticed that, you’re already ahead of the game.

 What makes betting the moneyline in tennis difficult is that the odds are not always that close together.
 Oftentimes in the first few rounds of tournaments, you’ll see the likes of Rafael Nadal or Roger Federer close at -3000 or longer favorites, meaning you’ll have to risk a lot to win a little.
 Although major upsets do happen, they are few and far between, but can lead to a great pay out when you are able to find a mispriced underdog.